 Lauren is a third-year law student from Lancaster, Pennsylvania.
 She graduated from Stevenson University in 2014 with a degree in Paralegal Studies and a minor in Criminal Justice.
 Before coming to law school, she worked as a paralegal in Baltimore, Maryland.
 She spent her 1L summer and 2L school year working at the Albemarle County Commonwealth’s Attorney’s Office.
 Interests: Prosecution; JAG.

 Maya Iyyani is a third-year law student from Pembroke Pines, FL.
 She graduated from the University of Florida in 2015 (Go Gators).
 Her first summer she served as a law clerk at Bay Area Legal Aid in the Housing Unit, working on eviction defense and subsidy preservation.
 This past summer she worked at East Bay Sanctuary Covenant predominantly on Affirmative Asylum cases.
-In her spare time Maya enjoys Indian dancing, reading, and watching shows on Netflix.
+Maya returned to Bay Area Legal Aid and recently completed a full-time semester-long externship.
+In her spare time, Maya enjoys Indian dancing, reading, and watching shows on Netflix.
 Interests: Civil Legal Aid; Economic Justice; Racial Justice; Housing; Immigration.

 Keisha James is a third-year law student from Tampa, Florida.
 She graduated from Northwestern University in 2014 with bachelor’s degrees in Political Science and International Studies.
 Prior to law school, Keisha worked for a non-profit as a court advocate for victims of domestic violence.
 During her 1L summer, she interned at the Federal Public Defender for the Eastern District of Virginia in Alexandria.
 Keisha enjoys binge-watching critically-acclaimed television shows, wearing bold prints, and watching live comedy.
 Interests: Criminal Law; Public Defense; International Law; Human Rights.